 The Word was made flesh, and dwelt among us.
 The Word was made flesh, and dwelt among us.

-He was with God in the beginning:

-And dwelt among us.
+He was with God in the beginning: And dwelt among us.
+Glory to the Father, and to the Son, and to the Holy Spirit.
 The Word was made flesh, and dwelt among us.